It goes without saying that just about any sport or discipline that involves aggressive physical contact and loud hi-yas will result in injuries.

-Mixed martial arts insurance protects you, your company, and your family from the fallout that can be the result of any injury occurring within your facility.
-The most common ones involve:
+Martial arts business insurance protects you, your company, and your family from the fallout that can come from injuries that happen in your studio, like:

-Many of these injuries are simple and will heal properly on their own.
-Others are longer term and may require rehabilitation before the student can resume the activity.
+Many of these injuries are simple and will heal with time.
+Others, however, may linger and require rehabilitation before the student can resume the activity.
 In the most extreme cases, permanent physical damage can produce a life-long physical problem.

-It is best to consult with a physician who is certified to deal with sports medicine.
-These doctors are up-to-date on the most common injuries and can suggest proper steps to reduce them.
+It’s best to consult with a physician who is certified to deal with sports medicine.
+These doctors are up-to-date on the most common injuries and can suggest proper steps to help reduce them.

 Martial arts instructor insurance, karate insurance, or coverage on any other discipline is typically part of a well-conceived business insurance policy.
 Some companies have a great deal of experience writing martial arts liability insurance policies and others may not.

 When you are shopping for insurance, keep an eye out for insurers who have high ratings with agencies like AM Best and Consumer Reports.